Self-Employment Taxes for Americans Living Abroad

 Filing Taxes as a Self-Employed Person

-You are both employer and employee and must pay tax separately after calculating your net profit.
-The process is similar to what wage earners in the US do to withhold their pay.
+You are both an employer and an employee and must pay tax separately after calculating your net profit.
+This process is similar to what wage earners in the US do to withhold their pay.

 To file your self-employment taxes, use Schedule SE on Form 1040 or 1040-SR. Our app also has these forms, which you can quickly and online in no time.
 You can also deduct any employer-equivalent portion from your self-employment tax.